coderguang/csglib/README.md

-a simple c++ lib ,include thread ,socket , datetime ,log,smartPoint etc. you can start from GameProject/Test/,this has many test code when I build this project. it can easy to start a C/S model. next,rpc functions are coding. add a tools for generate serialize code are in　prefect,which I call it csgl base on flex and bison.
+a simple c++ lib ,include thread ,socket , datetime ,log,smartPoint etc. you can start from GameProject/Test/,this has many test code when I build this project. it can easy to start a C/S model. a simple rpc is support,and a simple timer can be use. a tools for generate struct ,rpc serialize code also can be use,which I call it csgl base on flex and bison.

 v103:
   csgl tools in Engine/tools/csgl